Complementary consistency semi-supervised learning for 3D left atrial image segmentation: Materials and Methods

-The method proposed in the paper was evaluated using the benchmark dataset from the 2018 Atrial Segmentation Challenge \citep{Xiong_A_global2021}.
-The dataset includes 154 3D LGE-MRIs that were independently acquired and came from 60 patients with known AF.
-The spatial resolution of a 3D LGE-MRI scan is $0.625\times 0.625\times 0.625$ mm³, with a spatial dimension of $576\times 576\times 88$ or $640\times 640\times 88$ pixels.
-Segmentation labels were obtained by manual segmentation by three trained observers in unison, and both the original image and the segmentation labels were stored in NRRD format.
-The setup of \cite{Yu_Uncertainty-aware2019,Li_Shape2020,Luo_Semi2021,Wu_Mutual_consistency2022} is followed in this paper, where 100 images were divided into 80 for training and 20 for testing, with the same preprocessing, due to the limited number of labeled images available (100).
+The LA dataset \citep{Xiong_A_global2021} used in this study is obtained from the 2018 Atrial Segmentation Challenge and consists of 154 3D LGE-MRIs from 60 diagnosed atrial fibrillation patients.
+Each 3D LGE-MRI scan has an isotropic resolution of $0.625\times 0.625\times 0.625m{{m}^{3}}$ and spatial dimensions of $576\times 576\times 88$ or $640\times 640\times 88$ pixels.
+The segmentation labels were manually obtained by three trained observers and stored in NRRD format.
+Since only 100 labeled images were available, this study followed the settings of \citep{Yu_Uncertainty-aware2019,Li_Shape2020,Luo_Semi2021,Wu_Mutual_consistency2022}, where the 100 images were split into 80 for training and 20 for validation.
+The proposed method's performance was compared with other methods using the same validation set.

+The Pancreas-CT dataset \citep{clark2013cancer} consists of 82 3D contrast-enhanced CT scans from 53 male and 27 female patients.
+In 2020, cases \#25 and \#70 were found to be duplicates of case \#2 with minor cropping differences and were removed from the dataset.
+The CT scans have a resolution of $512\times 512$ pixels, with pixel sizes and slice thicknesses between 1.5-2.5 millimeters.
+Following [31], we resampled the voxel sizes to a uniform isotropic resolution of $1.0\times 1.0\times 1.0m{{m}^{3}}$ and truncated the Hounsfield Units (HU) to the range of [-125, 275].
+We used 60 samples for training and reported the performance on the remaining 20 samples.